openhab/openhab-js/README.md

 ### Default Installation

-By default, openHAB has fairly old JavaScript runtime (in MainUI `ECMA - 262 Edition 5.1` or `application/javascript`).
-In [community forum](https://community.openhab.org) many people also call this as "Nashorn engine".

-This library is not compatible with this old runtime.

-Instead, this library is meant to be used with ECMAScript 2021+ engine (also known as `ECMAScript 262 Edition 11`, `application/javascript;version=ECMAScript-2021` or `jsscripting` addon).
-Rules can be created using files ([File Based Rules](#file-based-rules)) or MainUI ([UI Based Rules](#ui-based-rules)).

-By installing the openHAB [JavaScript binding](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to ECMAScript 2021+ rules by default.
+Install the openHAB [JavaScript binding](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to ECMAScript 2021+ rules created using [File Based Rules](#file-based-rules) or [UI Based Rules](#ui-based-rules).

+By default, openHAB ships with an older JavaScript runtime based on the Nashorn JavaScript engine which is part of the standard JDK.
+This is referred to as `ECMA - 262 Edition 5.1` or `application/javascript` in the Main UI.

+*This library is not compatible with this older runtime.*
 ### Custom Installation

 - Go to the javascript user scripts directory: `cd $OPENHAB_CONF/automation/js`